Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 GOVERNMENTAL FAILURE:

 Outside of North America numerous parties have recognized that the future of mankind will rely on nuclear energy.
 In Russia power FNRs have already been developed and have operated for over 30 years.
 The US, Canadian and Ontario governments have been seized by the fossil fuel industry.
 The result is that Canada and the USA have moved from being a world leaders in FNR matters in the mid 1960s to being banana republics now half a century later.
 The governments of the US, Canada and Ontario are in a state of nuclear power decision paralysis.
-These governments have almost zero technical competence with respect to both nuclear matters and reducing emissions of fossil fuel products of combustion.
+These governments have almost zero competence with respect to both nuclear matters and reducing emissions of fossil fuel products of combustion.

 NON-PROLIFERATION: